 - incredible flavor - sweet banana with a hint of nuttiness and flecks of chocolate

 - crowd pleaser - EVERYONE loves this banana bread - vegan or not!

-- versatile - can be made gluten free, chocolate free, nut free and egg free banana bread options
+- versatile - gluten free, chocolate free, nut free and egg free banana bread options

 - reliable recipe - turns out perfect every. single. time

-- simple recipe - for newly vegan eaters and beginner cooks - easy, straightforward recipe made with simple pantry ingredients
+- simple recipe - for newly vegan eaters and easy recipe for beginner cooks

 Vegan baking is a little trickier than vegan cooking mostly because of science, but also because typically a few ingredients are being replaced which can affect texture and flavor.
-This banana bread is made without eggs or dairy which impacts both flavour and texture, but you won't miss either in this recipe!
+This vegan banana bread is made without eggs or dairy which impacts both flavor and texture, but you won't miss either in this recipe!

-As well, making a recipe gluten free also affects the texture; but the gf version of this banana loaf is super delicious so don't worry about that.
+As well, making a recipe gluten free also affects the texture; but this gluten free banana bread is super delicious so don't worry about that.